qou2600/AlliesCalc/README.md

 The job of the surivor selector is to take a quantity of `Hit`s and apply them to a force of units by selecting the surviors appropriately.
 For example, a `Not Submarine` hit cannot be applied to a submarine, and a `Not Aircraft` hit can't be applied to a fighter.

+### Install Instructions
+You need to have Rust & Node JS isntalled

+Run "cargo build" in your AlliesCalc-master directory Run "wasm-pack build" in the wasm directory
+Run "npm install" then "ng serve" in the angular-app directory